iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 [**Gabriella Caraballo**](https://github.com/erudin) joins Iterative as a Backend Engineer.
 She is originally from Venezuela, but is currently living in Canada!
 Programming was a hobby that became a professional path for Gabriella.
-She loves everything related to security, privacy and Open Source.
+She loves everything related to security, privacy and open source.
 In her free time, Gabriella enjoys cooking and eating, playing video/board games, crocheting, photography, and music.
 Now that she's in Canada, she has added skiing to her hobbies! ⛷